LITdevs/node-omglol/README.md

 ## omg.lol API Wrapper

 This is a wrapper for the omg.lol API.
-It is written in Typescript and is very easy to use.
+It is written in tYPEscRIPT and is very easy to use.

 ## Installation